Tanz0rz/haxe-fmod/README.md

 This will be the tool you use to manage all audio for your game.
 Download FMOD Studio version 2.00.08 [here](https://tanneris.me/fmod-downloads).
 Once installed, follow the [FMOD Studio Project Configuration](#fmod-studio-project-configuration) section before moving on.

-**Download the FMOD API:**

-To run FMOD in your game, you need get FMOD Studio API version 2.00.08.
-You will have to download the Windows integration and HTML5 integration separately.
-The Windows API will be installed and the HTML5 API will come in a zip.
-They can both be found [here](https://tanneris.me/fmod-downloads) under the "FMOD Studio" dropdown.

-Windows:

-Once installed, find the `FMOD Studio API Windows` folder in the FMOD Studio API's installation directory.
-Take the entire `api` folder and copy it into the `lib/Windows` directory of the `haxefmod` library.
-If you installed this library using `haxelib`, you can find the location of the library on your computer by running `haxelib config`.
-Once the `api` folder is copied into the `haxefmod` project, the path to the API folder should look like this: `haxefmod/lib/Windows/api`.

-HTML5:

-The HTML5 API will come in the form of a zip folder.
-Unzip it and move the `api` folder into `haxefmod/lib/html5` similarly to the process of installing the Windows API.

 **Add the library your Haxe project:**

 [Download the package via Haxelib](https://tanneris.me/haxelib)